 ‘A Picture tells a 1000 words.’
 ‘Every Picture tells a story.’
-That’s your photographic story…
+That, dear reader, is your photographic story…

 It’s 2020 at the time of writing, (and now 2021 of course) and there are many more photos being taken each and every day than ever before.
 The standard of the images is increasing tenfold, it seems, each month.
 Phones seem to take much brighter and bolder images than standard cameras, due to heavy product investment by the mega-corporations that produce the phones.
 Instagram then augments the colours and takes those bright-and-bold images even further.
 But let’s not forget, it could be said the standard of – ah-hem, shall we say – lensmanship, is perhaps decreasing as the quality of the in-phone product increases?

 Put it another way.
 Being blunt.
 The phones are taking better pictures than the actual ‘photographer’.